mikefrobbins/SystemConfiguration/macOS/setting-up-a-new-macos-system.md

   - Size: ~30% (depending on screen size and resolution)
   - Magnification: ~40% to 50% (depending on screen size and resolution)
   - Minimize windows into application icon: On
-  - Show recent applications in Dock: Off
+  - Show suggested and recent apps in Dock: Off
   - Default web browser: (your web browser of choice)
   - Automatically rearrange Spaces based on most recent use: Off
   - Hot Corners: Bottom right: Desktop